 Revisit or define your brand positioning:

-- Target customer
+- Your target customer

 - The problem you solve, uniquely, for this specific target

-- Proofs of your benefits
+- The proofs of your benefits

 Define your brand’s visual identity: